nfuad/jello/README.md

 # Jello

 Jello is a simple task management web application.
-The frontend is built with React/Redux, Next.js, Apollo Client, etc. The backend is built with GraphQL, and MongoDB database.
+The frontend is built with React/Redux, Next.js, Apollo Client, etc. The backend is built with GraphQL, and MongoDB.
 [Auth0](https://auth0.com) has been used for authentication and user login.
 Deployed with [Zeit's Now](https://zeit.co).
 View the Live site here: <a href="https://jello.now.sh">https://jello.now.sh</a>.
 The graphQL API is essentially built with serverless functions.

 _Here's a glimpse of the live demo:_
 <a href="https://jello.now.sh"><img src="./public/img/jello.png" /></a>